-These sourdough muffins are barely sweetened with honey and have just a bit of tang from a long-fermentation period.
-They are the perfect accompaniment to a supper or lunch of soup or stew; or great as a not-too-sweet muffin breakfast treat.
+These sourdough muffins are slightly sweetened with honey and have just a bit of tang from a long fermentation period.
+They are the perfect accompaniment to soup or stew, or great as a not-too-sweet muffin breakfast treat.

-Feel free to mix in whatever you like: raisins, nuts, seeds, or even chocolate chips.
+Feel free to mix in whatever you like: raisins, nuts, shredded cheese, or even chocolate chips.

 - 2 cups flour

 - ½ cup sourdough starter

 - 1 cup milk kefir, buttermilk, or milk

 - ¼ cup melted butter, coconut oil, or lard